 Why are we focused so much on image loading times for SEO?
 Because performance is important!
 Remember, Google is mobile first these days, and performance is incredibly important on mobile devices.
 You only have a few seconds, at most, to capture attention and keep visitors on your website, and that means everything has to load immediately.
 For many websites, images take up the bulk of loading times, which is why they need to be as easy to process as possible.
 Yes, this does directly impact SEO!

-We’ve already talked about image size and format, but we also want to mention that images need to be responsive.
+We’ve already talked about image size and format, but we also want to mention that images must be responsive.
 That includes using “srcset” HTML and other methods to help your images automatically shift to be friendly for mobile devices.
 If you want to learn more about this and create a plan to implement responsive images, Blue Atlas Marketing is happy to help out!

 5. Use a Descriptive File Name